-The investment objectives and policies of the Funds, set out in Appendix II, are subject to the limits on investment for UK UCITS under Chapter 5 of the FCA Rules, relevant parts of which are summarised below.
+The investment objectives and policies of each Fund, set out in Appendix II, are subject to the limits on investment for UCITS Schemes under Chapter 5 of the FCA Rules, relevant parts of which are summarised below.

-Each Fund may invest without limitation, except where otherwise specifically stated, in transferable securities (as defined for the purposes of the FCA Rules) that are:
+Each Fund may invest without limitation, except where otherwise specifically stated, in:

-- (A) admitted to or dealt in on an eligible market as described under Eligible Markets below; or - (B) recently issued transferable securities provided that the terms of the issue include an undertaking that application will be made to be admitted to an eligible market and such admission is secured within a year of issue; or - (C) approved money market instruments (as defined for the purpose of COLL) admitted to or dealt in on an eligible market and issued or guaranteed by: - (i) a central, regional or local authority of the UK or central bank of an EEA State, the Bank of England, the European Central Bank, the European Union or the European Investment Bank, a non-EEA State, or, in the case of a federal state, by one of the members making up the federation, or by a public international body to which the UK or one or more EEA States belong; or - (ii) an establishment subject to prudential supervision in accordance with criteria defined by UK or European Union law or an establishment which is subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by UK or European Union law.
+transferable securities (as defined for the purposes of the FCA Rules) that are:

-Each Fund may invest up to 10% of its net asset value in aggregate in transferable securities and approved money market instruments that do not fulfil the criteria above.
+- (A) admitted to or dealt in on an eligible market as described under Eligible Markets below; or - (B) recently issued transferable securities provided that the terms of the issue include an undertaking that application will be made to be admitted to an eligible market and such admission is secured within a year of issue. - (C) approved money market instruments (as defined for the purposes of COLL) admitted to or dealt in on an eligible market and issued or guaranteed by: - (D) a central, regional or local authority or central bank of an EEA State, the European Central Bank, the European Union or the European Investment Bank, a non-EEA State, or, in the case of a federal state, by one of the members making up the federation, or by a public international body to which one or more EEA States belong; or - (E) an establishment subject to prudential supervision in accordance with criteria defined by European Union law or an establishment which is subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by European Union law.

+Each Fund may invest up to 10% of its net asset value in aggregate in transferable securities and/or approved money market instruments that do not fulfil the criteria above.
 The property of each Fund may be invested in a transferable security only to the extent that the transferable security fulfils the following criteria: